 8 Signs you need a new roof

-Storms with high winds and hail or other catastrophes could lead to a perfectly good roof needing to be immediately replaced.
-In most instances, though, it will simply reach the end of its useful life.
-Even though this doesn’t constitute a roof failure, postponing the replacement of an old roof could lead to serious problems further down the road.
+Storms with high winds and hail or other catastrophes could lead to a good-condition roof needing immediate replacement.
+In most instances, though, it will reach the end of its useful life.
+Even though it may be far from collapsing, postponing its replacement could lead to grave problems.

-Many times, when a house has an addition added the roof and roofline are afterthoughts and can lead to many different types of roofing problems.
-Valleys that are not well thought through, pipe jacks that are too close to a side wall or actually touching the homes sidewall flashings.
-If the shingles are not torn back in the connecting valleys and then a proper course of shingles run, you may actually be able to just lift the shingles right off your roof.
-This sounds extreme and crazy, but this is not that uncommon for construction crews with little roofing experience.
+Not-planned valleys and pipe jacks too close to a side wall are some examples.
+If your roofer does not tear back the shingles in the connecting valleys and install a new course of shingles there, you may lift the shingles right off your roof.
+Problems like this are not uncommon for construction crews with little roofing experience.

-Fortunately, there are several common roof problems that can warn you before structural failure occurs.
-Make sure to keep an eye out for these five issues and how they can be remedied.
+Several common roof problems can warn you before structural failure occurs.
+Keep an eye out for these five issues and how you can solve them.

-When it comes to 8 signs you need a new roof, Blisters are one of the most common roofing problems.
-They will appear as small to midsize areas on your roof’s shingles where the granules are missing.
-In many cases, these can look like hail damage and are even miss diagnosed by many roof inspectors as hell damage.
-While common, they require timely attention.
-When water vapor or other gases become trapped between roofing elements, heat expansion can put pressure on a roof’s materials.
-This results in expansions that can cause blisters.
+Blisters are one of the most common roofing problems.
+They will appear as small to medium-sized areas of missing granules on your roof’s shingles.
+Frequently, these can resemble hail damage, and roofers may misdiagnose them as hail damage.
+While they are common, they require prompt attention.
+Heat expansion can pressure roofing materials when water vapor or other gases become trapped between roof layers.
+This causes expansions that can lead to blisters.

-Roof membranes that are protected from moisture typically don’t experience this problem.
-These membranes and materials that absorb moisture can be installed even during a recovery.
-This will combat blisters and other moisture-specific problems – such as damaged insulation.
-If you live in an area with excessive rain, snow or dew, you should definitely consider this route.
+Roof membranes protected from moisture do not experience this issue.
+Membranes and moisture-absorbing materials help to prevent blisters and other moisture-related problems.
+If you live in an area with a lot of rain, snow, or dew, take this route.

-Improper roof ventilation is the biggest cause for shingle blisters.
-Many times, a roofing crew will cover the cut-out keyway in the roofs ridge and not cut the felt out of the way, then they just cover the ridge with ridge vent that will have no function and a new roof may be covered in blisters within five to seven years.
-Shingle blistering can cause roof leaks and left un-repaired can by itself cause you to need a new roof.
+The most common cause of shingle blisters is insufficient roof ventilation.
+Sometimes, roofing crews cover the cut-out keyway on the roof’s ridge without removing the felt.
+Then, they cover the ridge with a vent that will have no function.
+So, a new roof may have many blisters within five to seven years.
+Shingle blistering can cause roof leaks and, if left untreated, can lead to the need for a new roof.

-Flashing is a material that’s applied as part of a weather-resistant barrier system to your roofing system.
-While it’s only a thin layer, it creates a barrier that allows water to slip down the wall or to the curb and prevents water from funneling into the building.
-Flashing typically extends under a metal structure known as counterflashing, but if it doesn’t adhere properly, water can get into shingle joints, chimney ridges and more.
-Drip edge, eve flashing or sometimes even called eve gutter system that is not properly installed can lead to eve rot on the home or even fascia rot.
+Flashing is part of a weather-resistant barrier system.
+It is only a thin layer.
+But it creates a barrier that allows water to flow down the wall or to the curb.
+So it prevents water from entering the building.
+Typically, flashing extends beneath a metal structure known as counterflashing.
+Water can enter shingle joints, chimney ridges, and other areas if it does not adhere.

 4. Open Laps